 That sounds like a trick title, right?
 You’re expecting me to follow it up with a punch line.
 But guess what: publishing your memoirs or autobiography is no joking matter.
 In many cases, it makes you vulnerable to libel lawsuits and financial devastation.

 You think I’m overstating the risk?
 Think again.
-If you’re writing or planning to write a memoir, have you researched what the law calls defamation?
+If you’re writing or planning to write your life story, have you researched what the law calls defamation?
 Are you sure you’re on solid ground?

 I’m not a lawyer and am not giving legal advice.
 I’m a book editor, who has seen one author get into trouble.
 I’m speaking from my experience as a lay person, and from the results of my private research.
-I’m going to tell you the warning I give to people who ask me to edit their memoir.
+I’m going to tell you the warning I give to people who ask me to edit their memoir or autobiography.

 Dead Villains Don’t Sue

-Traditionally, people published memoirs or autobiographies at the end of their life.
+Traditionally, people published their life story at the end of their life.
 Ever wonder why?
 Maybe because most of the people they wrote about were dead.
 Apparently it’s legal to write unflattering things about dead people and celebrities, but when you paint what can be construed as a negative picture of anyone living who is not in the public eye, you may open yourself to a defamation lawsuit.

 Even if you write only one negative sentence about someone in a book that barely mentions that person.
 Even if you write the story as fiction and change some of the facts.
 Even if you change the person’s name.
 If that person or those who know him or her can identify the character you write about as a particular real individual, you can be in trouble.